mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/advanced_concepts/index.md

 ![Home menu with Admin](/images/advanced_concepts/image_005.png)

 ### Singleton.Account
-TODO
+For a `Singleton.Account` Tipo, there can only be one instance of the Tipo for each account (e.g. for every subscribed school using the Student Management System).
+For an example of this, suppose you had a `School` Tip that held information regarding a school such as `School Name`, `Address` e.t.c.
+Such a Tipo would be marked as `singleton.account` as there would be no need to have several instances or records of school details.

+When you select a `singleton.account` from a menu, you will be taken directly to the record's detail view.
+Since you can't create several record of such a Tipo, there is no need to display the one record in a list view.

 ### Singleton.Application
-TODO
+For a `Singleton.Application` Tipo, there can only be one instance of the Tipo for each application.
+An example of this is the `Customizations` Tipo that can be accessed from the menu on the `Develop` page.
+This holds such settings as the application logo and color scheme.
+We only need one instance of this for the application.

+Just as for the `singleton.account`, when you look at a `singleton.application` Tipo, you are taken straight to the detail view.

 ### Singleton.User
-TODO
+For this type of Tipo, there can only be one instance of it for every user within an account. e.g. `My Profile` (which holds information regarding the user) is a user level singleton.

+This type of Tipo also doesn't display its record in a list view, but instead takes the user directly to the detail view when selected.

 ## More on Relationships
 We've briefly covered relationships in other sections of the guide so far.
 We've seen that there are two types of relationships: `reference` and `embed`.
-With the former, only a related Tipo's key is stored against the current Tipo while the latter embedds a Tipo into another.
+With the former, only a related Tipo's key is stored against the current Tipo while the latter embeds a Tipo into another.
 We've seen how to mark a Tipo's field as the Meaningful Key so that when a record of that Tipo appears in another Tipo, that field will be displayed.

 By default, when two Tipos are related by reference, TipoTapp stores the referenced Tipo's `tipo_id` field against the current/containing Tipo and displays its Meaningful Key (if no field is set, this defaults to `tipo_id`).
 We've seen this already.
 However, you can change this default behaviour.
 You can configure your app so that another field is stored against the containing Tipo and another one is displayed.